Bulls vs. Magic Player Props Betting Odds

-Player prop bet options for Franz Wagner and others are available when the Chicago Bulls host the Orlando Magic at United Center on Wednesday at 8:00 PM ET.
+Sportsbooks have set player props for Franz Wagner and others when the Chicago Bulls host the Orlando Magic at United Center on Friday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!